materialsproject/fireworks/docs/failures_tutorial.rst

 Life after *FIZZLED*
 ====================

 Once FireWorks has identified a job as *FIZZLED*, you might wonder what comes next.
-Currently, your only option is to resubmit your workflow, perhaps with modifications to prevent any problems that might have caused job failure.
+One option is to resubmit your workflow, perhaps with modifications to prevent any problems that might have caused job failure.
 If you've correctly enabled :doc:`duplicate checking </duplicates_tutorial>`, your new workflow will automatically pick up where you left off, and you won't do any extra calculations.
 This is the preferred way of dealing with failures.
-If you haven't enabled duplicate checking, then you'll need to rerun your entire workflow from the beginning, and any steps that came prior to the failure will be repeated unless you omit them from the new workflow.
+If you haven't enabled duplicate checking, then you can also :doc:`rerun your workflow </rerun_tutorial>`, starting from the failed job.
+The only caveat to this latter method is that dynamic actions already taken by your workflow will **not** be reset to their initial state.

 You can also continue on with the Workflow even after *FIZZLED* by setting the ``_allow_fizzled_parents`` parameter in your **spec**.
 This will allow you to algorithmically fix errors using FireWorks' dynamic workflow features.
 This is a fairly advanced use case and will be covered in a future tutorial.